yonailo/spectrum-brisca/README.md

 # spectrum-brisca

 Brisca (also known as Berisca) is a popular Spanish card game played by two teams of two with a 40-card Spanish-suited pack.

-The brisca game is a 1 vs 1 networking card's game.
+This brisca game is a 1 vs 1 networking card's game.

 <div style="display: flex; gap: 20px">
 <img src="images/brisca.png" alt="front" width="300">